Part of Real Estate Syndication: The Passive Investors Guide

-What is LP and GP in Private Commercial Real Estate Investing?
+5. LP and GP in Private Real Estate- Conclusion

 It’s one of those early questions that can help aspiring investors decide where to pivot their energies.
 In this article, I’ll cover what you need to know to understand these two roles in a limited liability partnership and in real estate syndications.